e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 We will use the E2B Sandboxes for the remote execution of tasks, together with the Assistants API by OpenAI.
 The crucial concept from OpenAI we will use is Function Calling.

-> You can find the final code [here](https://github.com/e2b-dev/e2b-cookbook/tree/main/guides/openai-assistant-py/openai_assistant)
+> You can find the final code [here](https://github.com/e2b-dev/e2b-cookbook/tree/main/guides/openai-assistant-py/openai_assistant) and an example of Next.js project  that the AI developer built [here](https://github.com/tizkovatereza/tt-app).
 .
 All links to particular parts of code in this post refer to the corresponding code on GitHub.

 ![Video](000.gif)